RoShioLeo/After-the-Drizzle-Document/README.md

 ## Features in the Future

-* Rain Value machanics and rain gears
+* Rain Value mechanics and rain gears
 * More Bamboo decorations
-* Rice planting and irrigation machanics
+* Rice planting and irrigation mechanics
 * Preserving and Winemaking systems
 * More crops
 * Apparent Temperature system improvements
-* More logistics machanics
+* More logistics mechanics

 ## Blocks & Items